|

 funds are rather collected

-via club sub-accounts to make accounting more transparent.
-Each
+via club sub-accounts to make accounting transparent.

-collects money on behalf of the global club-account.
+collect funds on behalf of the global club-account.

 AS Club sees it, each member account is connected to one or more of the